Anhinga

 Key Features

-- Silver-gray feather patches on the upper wings and back
+- Silver-white feather patterns on upper wings

 When You’ll See Them